apache/trafficserver/doc/developer-guide/api/functions/TSMimeHdrParse.en.rst

 The MIME header must have already been allocated and both :arg:`bufp` and :arg:`hdr_loc` must point within that header.
-It is possible to parse a MIME header a single byte at a time using repeated calls to :c:func:`TSMimeHdrParse`.
-As long as an error does not occur, :c:func:`TSMimeHdrParse` consumes each single byte and asks for more.
+It is possible to parse a MIME header a single byte at a time using repeated calls to :func:`TSMimeHdrParse`.
+As long as an error does not occur, :func:`TSMimeHdrParse` consumes each single byte and asks for more.